centreon/centreon-documentation/versioned_docs/version-23.10/reporting/available-reports.md

 #### Description

-This report displays the events occuring with services at the time it is generated.
+This report displays the events occurring with services at the time it is generated.

 #### How to interpret the report